tomdexp/MiscPythonSocialMediaScrapping/README.md

 **Step 2)** Unzip the zip file into an empty folder (the folder will host the project).

 **Step 3)** Open the *".py "* files.

+**Step 4)** Install the libraries necessary for the proper functioning of the package with the command : *pip install -r requirements.txt*

 You are now ready to use the package.

 ## How to make a scraping :